jptacek/JPtacek.com/src/documents/2014/07/the-long-goodbye-to-windows-phone/index.html.md

 4. Lumia 1020

 That is a Windows Phone a year for 4 years, a phone for each year the Windows Phone has been out, only one of which was free (the 920 at Microsoft Build one year).
-I have been a fan of the platform.
-And I really loathe the Apple stack.
-So much so, that waiting for Windows Phone 7 and hte Samsung Focus I paid data charges and wouldn't buy an iPhone and had some crappy LG Windows Mobile device.

-And it is not so much that I am a luddite, but I have a long and passionate hatred of iTunes.
-Every time someone holds up Apple as the magical kingdom of design, I start iTunes and show them.
-It is miserable software, especially for someone like me, who lives with headphones on all day.
-And this comes from being an EARLY iPod adopter, when MP3s where for just the nerds.
-It has scarred me.
+Not only have I been a fan of the platform, I have been and advocate.
+I love the Live Tile features of Windows Phone, think the sharing features are great.
+I have been a huge fan Microsoft's Metro design style that was the precursoor to Apple's recent iOS changes and Google's upcoming ones.

 However, enough is enough, it is time to say good bye to Windows Phone.
-I love the operating system, the Metro design language, its live tiles, app sharing model, but is it just not enough.
+While I love the platform, lately is it just not enough.

-What are the reassons
+What are the reasons

+** Apps **
+I have never really been a big app fan, most of what I like to do, I can do on the web.
+However, this has started to change recently as more and more companies are going app first, web later.
+When they go app first, it is always the Apple platform.
+The secondary driver for my mindshift on apps is the low energy Bluetooth things goign on.
+Synching with your FitBit, taking advantage of iBeacons, etc. That is an app world only technolgy, and not a web world.
+As a result, Windows Phone
+is, due to marketshare, way behind the competition.
+Also, they don't have any low energy Blue Tooth devices, because it is a Windows Phone 8.1 feature not available to most right now.

+Recently, I have been using an iPhone for testing and have been using the following apps I cannot get on Windows Phone.

+* GameChanger * My son plays a lot of baseball.
+GameChanger is an app that allows parents to keep up to date on games in almost real time.
+Available only for iOS

+* Snapchat * My kids love Snapchat, epsecially its microblogging story feature.
+While there is a nice Snapchant close (6Snap) in the Windows store, it does not support the story feature

+* Instagram * This is still in beta, so you can call it out.
+However, feature wise

+* Garmin Connect * - I have a VivoFit, the Garmin version of a FitBit.

+** My People **
+I tried hard, like really hard, to get my family to adopt Windows Phone.
+For various reasons, especially for our children, it was not going to be viable.
+They are intersted in communicating with their peers, and that means social apps that are always first to iPhone and Android.
+As hte app world explores, vendors need market pentration to keep users there.
+My kids want to Facetime me and check out their Snapchat stories, things I cannot do on Windows Phone.

 ** Microsoft Cannot Execute **
 Microsoft is in the midst of a major redesign of the Windows Platform.
 They are creating a Universal App model, where